 Upright: Judgement, rebirth, inner calling, absolution

 Reversed: Self-doubt, inner critic, ignoring the call

-The Judgement card shows a number of naked men, women, and children rising up from their graves, arms outspread, and looking up into the sky.
-Above, archangel Gabriel – the Messenger of God – blows his trumpet and the people respond to his call, ready to be judged and to find out if they will be accepted into the heavens or not.
-In the background is a large mountain range, signifying the insurmountable obstacles and the impossibility of avoiding judgment.
+The Judgement card shows naked men, women, and children rising from their graves, arms outspread and looking up into the sky.
+Above, Archangel Gabriel – the Messenger of God – blows his trumpet.
+The people respond to his call, ready to be judged and to find out if they will be accepted into the heavens or not.
+In the background is an extensive mountain range, signifying the insurmountable obstacles and the impossibility of avoiding judgement.